bayareawebpro/laravel-micro.js/README.md

 configure Webpack / Laravel mix to avoid mangling function names and add the aliases of the injections to the reserved words list.

-If your interesting in contributing to this repo, please send a push release.
-The test suite is fairly simple and requires Jest to run.

 ```
 // Laravel Micro Mix Config
 mix.options({